 This was the second drowning fatality this year at Missouri National Recreational River, and officials highlighted the deceptively dangerous nature of this wild section of river.
 In both cases, the victims were not wearing life jackets.

 [Submitted by James Dahlstrom, Chief Ranger, Niobrara NSR]

 NIFC/NPS Fire and Aviation Management National Fire/Incident Situation Highlights

 Due to the change to the new format for InsideNPS that goes into effect tomorrow and the impending conclusion of my contract with the National Park Service on September 9th, this will be the last edition of the daily consolidated NPS/NIFC fire report.

 National Fire Activity

-NIFC is at PL 2.
-Initial attack was again light on Wednesday.
-Fifteen uncontained large fires are burning nationwide, up two from Wednesday.
-Current resource commitments are as follows, with changes from yesterday’s numbers in parentheses:
+NIFC is at PL 5.
+There are 69 uncontained large fires burning nationwide, down three from Friday.
+Current resource commitments appear below, with changes from Friday’s numbers in parentheses: